 To participate in the program, employers must be clean energy or water innovation companies registered to do businesses in Massachusetts, with at least one office located in the Commonwealth.

-Student enrollment and internship placements for the fall 2017 session of the MassCEC Internship Program is currently open!
+Student enrollment and internship placements for the fall 2017 session of the MassCEC Internship Program is currently closed.
+Thank you for your interest in this award-winning program!

 Approved employers can access the student database using their existing login credentials.
 If you are a new employer or need to renew your application, please follow the instructions below: